lefticus/presentations/CurrentStateOfStaticAnalysis.md

 > - But there are still many ways to abuse current best practices
 > - Modern C++ and C++ >= 11 analysis checking still has a long way to go
 > - You must use a combination of compilers / analyzers
+> - C++ Core Guidelines will almost certainly start steering the course of analysis soon

 # Actions